Martincic/php-monitoring/README.md

 # PHP-monitoring
 PHP-monitoring listens to all traffic on the website and is used primarily to monitor geographic target (Down to city, or at least closer region) audience, time spent on certain parts of the website, and visit frequency.
+* *This project took off in another direction, currently acting more of a IoT controller then website monitor.*

 **Disclaimer**